 Montrose suburb profile

-Montrose is a picturesque suburb nestled at the foothills of the Dandenong Ranges in Victoria, offering a serene and natural environment.
+Montrose is a picturesque suburb nestled at the foothills of the Dandenong Ranges in Victoria, offering a serene and natural environment just 33km east of Melbourne's CBD.
 Known for its lush greenery, scenic views, and tranquil atmosphere, Montrose attracts nature lovers and those seeking a peaceful lifestyle.
-The suburb features a mix of charming homes and modern residences, with easy access to walking trails and parks.
-Montrose's close-knit community is supported by local shops, cafes, and schools, making it an ideal location for families.
-Its proximity to the Dandenong Ranges National Park adds to its appeal, providing ample opportunities for outdoor activities and exploration.
+The suburb features a mix of charming older homes and modern residences, with a strong sense of community and local amenities.
+Montrose is home to several parks, walking trails, and the popular Montrose Community Playground, making it an ideal location for families and outdoor enthusiasts.

 Montrose property market performance

-Montrose's property market has shown positive growth over the past 12 months, with house values increasing by 6.2%.
-The current median house price stands at $962,700.
-However, the unit market remains inactive, with no sales or price changes recorded.
+Montrose’s property market has shown positive growth over the past 12 months, with house values increasing by 5.3%, bringing the median house price to $1 million.
+The unit market remains inactive, with no change in median value and minimal sales activity.

-The rental market for houses in Montrose has also seen an upward trend, with average rent increasing by 8.3% over the last 12 months, reaching $650.
-The unit rental market remains inactive, reflecting the lack of unit sales in the area.
+The rental market for houses in Montrose has been robust, with average rent increasing by 12.7% over the last 12 months to $665.
+The unit rental market remains inactive, with no recorded changes.

 | Houses | Units | |